Instagram, WhatsApp and Facebook are all down – here's what we know so far

-Instagram, WhatsApp, Facebook and Facebook Messenger are all experiencing outages right now.
-Many users around the world are struggling to connect to Facebook's services.
+Big social media is in big trouble: Instagram, WhatsApp, Facebook and Facebook Messenger experienced widespread outages Monday morning, and many users around the world are struggling to use some of the most popular sites – Facebook's services.

 We've spotted problems with each of these apps, and the desktop services for each of Facebook's platforms.
 DownDetector – a website that tracks outages of online services – also shows that each of these service is struggling right now in a variety of territories.